Response To Intervention Start Up Packet

 I created a Google Form to send to teachers who have concerns about a student.
 I LOVE LOVE LOVE this form!
 It is easy for the teachers to use and it helps keep me organized.
 When teachers discuss students in the hall or even send an email, I forget.
 I’m just too busy and it creates problems.

 With this referral form, all you have to do is send the form to the teacher, they fill it out, and the responses get populated in a Google Spreadsheet.

 You can always give this screening form to a sample of students from each grade and create a “cut-off” score but that isn’t always necessary.
-You can also collect data for each area of language development and use your clinical judgement along with other data to further decide if an intervention is needed and if so, what type.
+You can also collect data for each area of language development and use your clinical judgment along with other data to further decide if an intervention is needed and if so, what type.

 You will also receive a progress monitoring tool to use at the end of each cycle to measure progress or lack thereof!
-You can record scores by date and see a trend overtime.
+You can record scores by date and see a trend over time.

-Okay, let’s say a student has a few areas of need….now what?
+Okay, let’s say a student has a few areas of need.
 What type of intervention is needed?

 Let’s say, a student only had trouble following directions on the language screener.
 Well, the inability to follow directions in the classroom can have a domino effect in all areas!
-If a child misses the initial directions, they might not access the rest of the instruction!
+If a child misses the initial directions, he/she might not access the rest of the instruction!

 For this child, I may just provide the teacher with classroom strategies and a progress monitoring/data sheet to track progress and check back in a few months!
 (This is also included in the start up packet!)

 Let’s say a child qualifies for Tier 3 services.
 I contact the parent with a note home.
 You will have access to my form.
 Why re-invent the wheel?

 For my tier 3 speech and language students, I create an individual goal.
 I track all progress in Google Drive.
 In this packet, you will receive a data tracking sheet and ways to graph progress.
 I LOVE this one!
 It makes data, data, data much easier to gather and track.